2010 Mentawai earthquake and tsunami: Tectonic setting

-The island of Sumatra lies above the Sunda megathrust, the interface between the subducting Australian Plate and the overriding Sunda Plate.
+The island of Sumatra lies above the Sunda megathrust, the interface between the subducting Australian plate and the overriding Sunda plate.
 Movement on this structure has been responsible for many large historical megathrust earthquakes.
 The most recent sequence of large ruptures started with the 2004 Indian Ocean earthquake and included the 2005 Nias–Simeulue earthquake and the 2007 Sumatra earthquakes.

 Earthquake

 The earthquake occurred around 150 mi west of Bengkulu, close to the Mentawai Islands, southwest of South Pagai.
 The USGS first reported the hypocenter of the quake at 20.5 mi deep, but later changed it to 8.8 mi deep and then 12.8 mi.
 The USGS also estimated the magnitude at 7.5 before revising the measurement to 7.8.
 The intensity was MM IV in Bengkulu and MM III in Padang.

 The October 2010 earthquake is thought to have been a result of thrust faulting along or near the plate interface from the calculated focal mechanism and the focal depth.
+Based on the published finite fault map, the earthquake ruptured a 220 × 120 km area of the interface with high slips being concentrated inside a 100 × 80 km patch.
 According to seismic hazard potentials and deformation features, the Sunda Trench can be divided into several segments.
 The southern segment lies to the south of Siberut Island.
 The rupture area of this earthquake is situated within the southern segment, where historical earthquakes include the earthquake of 1797 and the ~ 9.0 1833 Sumatra earthquake.

 Unlike in 2004, the tsunami caused by the October 2010 earthquake did not propagate westwards and other Indian Ocean nations were unaffected.
 It has been suggested that the tremor may have been a large aftershock of the much larger Sumatran earthquakes of September 2007.
 The earthquake occurred around seven hours after the eruption of Mount Merapi on the Indonesian island of Java.
 However, the two events are not thought to be linked.